 Form I-130, Petition for Alien Relative, is the well-known application form used by U.S. immigration officials to process family-based immigrant visa petitions.
 U.S. citizens and permanent residents wishing to sponsor relatives so that they can become U.S. permanent residents will use this form to start the process.
 As with all aspects of U.S. immigration, there are a few easily missed details about the I-130 that can make or break your application.
 This is an overview of some of the more important issues you should note.

-Even if the I-130 petition is approved by immigration officials, that approval on its own does not confer permanent residence, nor any right to live or work in the United States.
-The approval does confirm that U.S. immigration recognizes that you and your relative have one of the qualifying familial relationships necessary for family-based permanent resident sponsorship.
+Even if the I-130 petition is approved by U.S. immigration officials, that approval on its own does not confer permanent residence, nor any right to live or work in the United States.
+The approval does confirm that U.S. immigration officials recognize that you and your relative have one of the qualifying familial relationships necessary for family-based permanent resident sponsorship.

 This question is somewhat difficult to answer, as the types of family relationships and situations that satisfy the requirements for permanent resident sponsorship vary greatly.
 Here are a few key tips to keep in mind when putting together your I-130 materials.

-If you are a permanent resident sponsoring a relative, you can submit a clear photocopy of the front and back of your Form I-551 Permanent Resident Card to start, but any other documents you have showing your permanent residence are also helpful.
+If you are a permanent resident sponsoring a relative, you can submit a photocopy of the front and back of your Form I-551 Permanent Resident Card to start, but any other documents you have showing your permanent residence are also helpful.
 Submit copies of your current passport, along with your Form I-797 approval notice of your permanent residence or your immigrant visa stamp.

-If you are a U.S. citizen, the usual documents to show are a copy of your valid U.S. passport, a copy of your government-issued birth certificate, or a copy of your naturalization certificate.
-However, many U.S. citizens do not have a valid passport or even a birth certificate.
-Immigration officials will accept what is called “secondary evidence” in this situation.
+If you aren't able to obtain one of these documents, U.S. immigration officials can accept what is called “secondary evidence.”
 You will need to contact the Department of Health in the U.S. state or territory where you were born and request a “Letter of No Record” (to show no birth certificate was created) along with early birth documents, such as a baptismal certificate, a hospital birth certificate, census records, early school records, family bible records, or sworn affidavits from persons having knowledge of your U.S. birth.

 Part of a sponsor’s responsibilities include a promise to the U.S. government, and to the immigrating relative, that the sponsor will financially support the relative if necessary.
-Immigration law says that immigrating relatives cannot become public charges; that is, dependent on need-based public assistance.
+Immigration law forbid entry to immigrating relatives who appear likely to become public charges; that is, dependent on need-based public assistance.

 Form I-864 is not just a formality.
-This form is a legally binding contract between you, your relative, and the United States.
+It is a legally binding contract between you, your relative, and the United States.
 If for some reason your relative does acquire permanent residence but is not able to support himself or herself financially in the U.S., you can be held liable for providing financial support.